 Organized by Stuart Comer, The Lonti Ebers Chief Curator of Media and Performance, with Sibia Sarangan, Curatorial Assistant, May Makki, former Curatorial Assistant, and Gee Wesley, former Curatorial Associate, Department of Media and Performance.
 It is produced by Lizzie Gorfaine, Director, and Kate Scherer, Senior Manager and Producer, with Olivia Rousey, Jessie Gold, Aminah Ibrahim, Kayva Yang, and Monica Nyenkan, Assistant Performance Coordinators, and Nora Chellew, former Assistant Performance Coordinator, Performance and Live Art.

-Leadership support for the exhibition is provided by the Jill and Peter Kraus Endowed Fund for Contemporary Exhibitions, the Steven A. and Lisa Tananbaum Endowment for Contemporary Art Commissions, and the Lonti Ebers Endowment for Performance.
+Leadership support for the exhibition is provided by the Jill and Peter Kraus Endowed Fund for Contemporary Exhibitions, the Steven A. and Lisa Tananbaum Endowment for Contemporary Art Commissions, the Lonti Ebers Endowment for Performance, Jerry I. Speyer and Katherine G. Farley, and the Sarah Arison Endowment Fund for Performance.

 Major funding is provided by The Contemporary Arts Council of The Museum of Modern Art.